MoseleyBioinformaticsLab/SIRM.moietyModeling2/doc/tutorial.rst

 Setting optimization parameters
 -------------------------------

-The optimization parameters are stored in the JSONPickle file.
-4 optimization methods, SAGA and 3 scipy optimization methods ('TNC', 'SLSQP', 'L_BFGS_B'), are available in the package.
-When use SAGA optimization method, optimization parameters for SAGA should be specified.
+The optimization parameters are stored in a JSON file.
+Several optimization methods, including SAGA and three scipy optimization methods ('TNC', 'SLSQP', 'L_BFGS_B'), are available in the package.
+When using the SAGA optimization method, optimization parameters for SAGA should be specified.
 The parameters for scipy optimization methods can also be modified.
 Please refer the correponding API for detailed information.

 Here is the example of optimization parameters construction.